 Red has many different effects.
-Red makes you hungry, increases your heart rate, makes you angry, grabs your attention, etc. Red makes you more likely to purchase fast food, watch a video because you feel like it’s exciting, or to buying something you don’t need.
+Red makes you hungry, increases your heart rate, makes you angry, grabs your attention, etc. Red makes you more likely to purchase fast food, watch a video because you feel like it’s exciting, or buy something you don’t need.

 Green: sustainability, durability, health, freshness, friendliness